JuanD0409/Rover-Autopilot-Software/README.md

 * kOS for All!: v0.0.5 (stable release)
 * Neptune Camera v4.3
 * Dependencies of mods installed: latest compatible version.

+Note: The code will work without these mods.
+However they are strongly recommended for better integration and overall experience.

 ### Required Rover Characteristics
 * kOS computer (kOS for All! enables the mod in any probe core).